-You can find templates for flyers online for most document production software with a simple search.
-The following is a list of items you may want to include in the flyer:
+The following is a list of items you may want to include in the details:

 - 1. Tournament title

 - 2. Registration and entry event fees

 - 3. Tournament format of Pickleball Canada approved events

 - 4. Date(s) and times of tournament

-- 5. Website where and how to register
+- 5. Where and how to register

-- 6. Approved tournament ball used

-See the approved ball list of the International Federation of Pickleball
+- 6. Approved tournament ball used.
+See the USAP approved ball list.

 - 7. Contact information for questions regarding registrations and tournament info

 - 8. Location and directions to venue

-- 9. Sanctioning Logo/Tier Level (will be emailed to you after sanctioning approval and fee has been paid)
+- 9. Sanctioning Logo/Tier Level (will be added to pickleball brackets by PCO once sanctioning approval and fee have been paid)

-- 10. Rain day plan
+- 10. Rain Day plan